JarettSutula/GoatBoat/README.md

 Before merging a branch to dev or main, developers must create a pull request.
 Each pull request must be reviewed by and meet the standards of two team members other than the developer who authored the pull request.

 # Project Summary
 Goat Boat is a web application that dynamically pairs students with tutors.
+When signing up for the service, both students and tutors will be asked to share a few, select details about themselves.
+Their responses allow our team to find ideal pairs that we guarantee will lead to a better academic experience for our users.

 # Prerequisites